What is this threat exactly?

 List of keywords to search for (one at a time):

-If you find any of those functions, we recommend that you select the function and the instruction inside it as well that will ensure that you don’t break anything.
+If you find any of those functions, I recommend that you select the function and the instruction inside it as well that will ensure that you don’t break anything.

 Since you have a backup, you don’t need to worry, that means after you clean your SQL file you can re-upload it, if it breaks your site, you can try again as many times as necessary.

-In doubt, we recommend that you reach out to an expert or feel free to leave us a comment about it, and we will happily guide you in the right direction.
+In doubt, I recommend that you reach out to an expert or feel free to leave me a comment about it, and I will happily guide you in the right direction.